BSA Membership Standards Vote Announced

 The Boy Scouts of America will not sacrifice its mission, or the youth served by the movement, by allowing the organization to be consumed by a single, divisive, and unresolved societal issue.
 As the National Executive Committee just completed a lengthy review process, there are no plans for further review on this matter.

 While people have different opinions about this policy, we can all agree that kids are better off when they are in Scouting.
 Going forward, our Scouting family will continue to focus on reaching and serving youth in order to help them grow into good, strong citizens.
 America’s youth need Scouting, and by focusing on the goals that unite us, we can continue to accomplish incredible things for young people and the communities we serve.
 If you have any questions, please email firstname.lastname@example.org.

-The complete national statement, resolution and details about the membership review process can be found at www.bsamembershipstandards.org.
+The complete national statement can be found at www.bsamembershipstandards.org.

 Statement from Bishop Michael J. Coyner, Indiana Area of The United Methodish Church-

 "The decision by the Boys Scouts of America to welcome all boys as Scouts without regard to their own perceived sexual orientation brings the BSA into alignment with the Social Principles of our United Methodist Church where we encourage all of our churches to be in ministry to and with all persons.
 I trust that our many congregations who sponsor Scout troops will continue to do so, because I believe Scouting ministries are an excellent way for us to be in ministry to boys and girls."

 Statement from the Board of Bishops, Free Methodist Church-